enabledhq/enabledhq.github.io/_posts/2017-11-24-future-of-brands.md

 Think about how Google aggregates content from all sources.
 Think about how Amazon aggregates suppliers of books, then all sorts of consumer goods.
 This is the [Aggregation Theory](https://stratechery.com/2015/aggregation-theory/) at work.

 ![aggregation theory google]({{site.baseurl}}/images/img_brand_aggregation.png)
 *How Google “dilutes” the brands of publishers and media companies.
-Based on the [Aggregation Theory](https://stratechery.com/2015/aggregation-theory)*
+Based on Ben Thompson’s [Aggregation Theory](https://stratechery.com/2015/aggregation-theory)*

 Millennials value convenience, experience and [access](http://www.goldmansachs.com/our-thinking/pages/millennials/).